mcci-catena/bootloader/README.md

 ### Programming app image from SPI

 The SPI image itself corresponds directly to the bytes to be programmed into program flash.
-All Elf headers must be stripped; the approved way to prepare this image is to use `objcopy`, as is done in the bootloader Makefile to make a `.rawbin` file.
+All Elf headers must be stripped; the approved way to prepare this image is to use `objcopy`, as is done in the bootloader `Makefile` to make a `.rawbin` file, or in the MCCI Arduino `platform.txt` file, to make a `.bin` file.
+The `objcopy` step is normally done after signing.

-Once the program image has been approved, we follow this procedure to load it into flash.
+The bootloader follows this procedure to load images from the SPI flash into program flash.

 1. Erase program flash application image space
-2. For each block in image:
+2. For each 4k block in image:
     1. Read the block of data from SPI flash
     2. Program block by dividing it into "half pages" and programming using a special function that lives in RAM.
 3. Finally, verify the application image by running the application check.

 ### Checking signatures

-It takes a long time to verify a ed25519 signature on the STM32L0;
-so we only check signatures when deciding whether to update the flash, after we've validated the SHA512 hash.
+It takes a long time to verify a ed25519 signature on the STM32L0; so we only check signatures when deciding whether to update the flash, after we've validated the SHA512 hash.

 ## The bootloader query API on ARMv6-M systems